Raving Dave Fans Unite!

 "Fractured Mindz" cover

-Fractured Mindz is a release of nine all-new tracks recorded in 2006 and 2007.
+Fractured Mindz is a collection of nine all-new tracks recorded in 2006 and 2007.
 This album covers a variety of styles, including rock, blues and electronica.

 This disc was released on January 30, 2007 and is available through Dave's web site, which has considerable information on this album, including sound clips and reviews.